 Show and Ask

-In the spirit of what’s known in American culture as “Show and Tell,” these sessions will allow many participants a few minutes to say a bit about themselves and what their interests in illustrating mathematics are.
-Each participant is encouraged to display and describe a math-related image, object, video, audio recording, or other form of illustration, particularly one that is a work in progress, and ask the collected participants something they may be wondering about the illustration: how to improve it, how to solve some problem related to it, how to connect with others who might be interested, etc.
+In the spirit of what’s known in American culture as “Show and Tell,” these sessions allowed many participants a few minutes to say a bit about themselves and what their interests in illustrating mathematics are.
+Each participant could display and describe a math-related image, object, video, audio recording, or other form of illustration, particularly one that is a work in progress, and ask the collected participants something they may be wondering about the illustration: how to improve it, how to solve some problem related to it, how to connect with others who might be interested, etc.

-The Monday and Tuesday sessions will be reserved for registered participants in the Illustrating Math week and will help attendees get to know each other and become familiar with others’ efforts in this area.
-There will be an opportunity to sign up in advance, and any participant who wishes to display something and say a few words about it will have an opportunity.
-During the Thursday session, we will also welcome some members of the broader Illustrating Mathematics community to present, so that participants can become more familiar with the
+The Monday and Tuesday sessions were reserved for registered participants in the Illustrating Math week to help attendees get to know each other and become familiar with others’ efforts in this area.
+There was an opportunity to sign up in advance, and any participant who wishes to display something and say a few words about it had an opportunity.
+During the Thursday session, we will also welcomed some members of the broader Illustrating Mathematics community to present, so that participants could become more familiar with the

 Peer collaboration time

-Time is set aside in the schedule each day for peer collaboration.
-During this time, there will be virtual spaces set aside dedicated to each workshop (without the presence of the workshop leader or assistants), as well as for general discussion on illustrating math topics.
-Participants may use this time to work together on workshop projects, initiate their own efforts to illustrate math together, or simply get to know each other better
+Time was set aside in the schedule each day for peer collaboration.
+During this time, there were virtual spaces set aside dedicated to each workshop (without the presence of the workshop leader or assistants), as well as for general discussion on illustrating math topics.
+Participants used this time to work together on workshop projects, initiate their own efforts to illustrate math together, or simply get to know each other better.